 Anyone in New Hampshire, who has been addicted to prescription opioid pain killers and has suffered an overdose or has had a loved die from painkillers, has legal rights to a file an opioid lawsuit claim against those responsible.
 Helping any victims in the state of New Hampshire, we understand your states problem with pain pills flooding your state, and we intent to hold those companies and distributors accountable.

-The opioid lawyers and attorneys at Hood National Law Group are now investigating New Hampshire opioid class action lawsuit claims.
+The opioid lawyers and attorneys at National Injury Help are now investigating New Hampshire opioid class action lawsuit claims.
 There could be substantial cash claims from settlements in these lawsuits.

 If you’ve had a New Hampshire family member overdose or die from an opioid pain medications, regardless of the type or brand name of the drug, can take action and file a lawsuit claim against the manufacturer or distributor of these drugs.